Towards Understanding Steering Strength: Main Results

 Intuitively, $\Delta p(z \, | \, \cbf_j, \alpha)$ is the algebraic next-token probability increase for a fixed $z\in [V]$ when steering with strength~$\alpha$.
 When there is no ambiguity, we omit explicit dependence in $\cbf_j$ and $z$, and write $\Delta p(\alpha)$.

-Recall that $P,N\subset[m]$ are the context indices used to construct the steering vector $\vbf$ (Eq.~\eqref{eq:steer-vector}), and that $\mathcal{T} \defeq C_k$ is the target concept we aim to steer, which is used to build $P$.
+Recall that $P,N\subset[m]$ are the context indices used to construct the steering vector $\vbf$ (Equation~\eqref{eq:steer-vector}), and that $\mathcal{T} \defeq C_k$ is the target concept we aim to steer, which is used to build $P$.
 Tokens in $\mathcal{T}$ are called \emph{target}, otherwise \emph{off-target}.
-The following quantity, derived from the dataset next-token probabilities (Def.~\ref{def:dataset}), plays an important role in our analysis as it appears throughout the proofs:
+The following quantity, derived from the dataset next-token probabilities (Definition~\ref{def:dataset}), plays an important role in our analysis as it appears throughout the proofs:

 \begin{definition}[Log-odds] For any $z \in [V]$, we define the \emph{log-odds} $M(z)$ as

 Additionally, we denote by $\overline M \defeq \{ z \in [ V ] : M(z) = \max_{z' \in [V]} M(z') \} $ the set of tokens attaining the maximum margin and by $\underline M$ the tokens attaining the minimum. \end{definition}